 Interview with Guðrið Højgaard, Director of Tourism - CEO at Visit Faroe Islands

-Ahead of the judging for the City Nation Place Awards, we caught up with our judge Guðrið Højgaard, Director of Tourism - CEO at Visit Faroe Islands
+Following several fantastic place branding campaigns, we caught up with our judge Guðrið Højgaard, Director of Tourism - CEO at Visit Faroe Islands

 CNP: There’s been an increase in awareness about the need for effective place branding over the past few years.
 How do you feel that place branding has changed in the light of this?